s-yadav/radialIndicator/README.md

 ```

 ### For Devs
-When updating the documentation, checkout the repository and follow this
+When updating the documentation, checkout the repository and run `npm install` and then `npm start` to run examples locally.
-[this](https://kbroman.org/simple_site/pages/local_test.html) guide to test the site locally.

 ###Major updates

 <h5>2.0.0</h5>
 - Added the option to specify an easing function
 - Added the option to specify an animation duration
 - animate(value, anmDuration) has now an optional second parameter to define a duration
 from current value to the target value.
 While the duration property on the indicator is
 the duration from your minValue to maxValue.
 If you did not set those values default is 0-100.
 - Replaced setInterval with requestAnimationFrame